 Why is cryopreservation (freezing) of embryos important?

-Embryo freezing, sometimes called “cryopreservation” or “vitrification” allows patients fortunate enough to have an excess number of embryos that have reached a certain stage in development to have another chance for pregnancy.
+Embryo freezing, sometimes called “cryopreservation” or “vitrification,” allows patients fortunate enough to have an excess number of embryos that have reached a certain stage in development to have another chance for pregnancy.
 These patients would not need to have another ovarian stimulation and oocyte retrieval, and would not need to purchase more expensive stimulation medications and take shots.

-Austin IVF remains on the forefront of perfecting the protocols involved in embryo vitrification and the results that we are seeing in our laboratory are rapidly changing our approach to the IVF patients in Central Texas.
+Ovation Fertility Austin remains on the forefront of perfecting the protocols involved in embryo vitrification and the results that we are seeing in our laboratory are rapidly changing our approach to the IVF patients in Central Texas.
 Most importantly, delivery rates are now approaching those rates seen during fresh cycles.
 If this continues, electively freezing all of a patient’s embryos for a later frozen embryo transfer may become a viable alternative to fresh embryo transfer, as it may eliminate the risks of ovarian hyper-stimulation syndrome and high order multiple pregnancy.